Overview

 Portions of the meeting minutes are redacted in accordance to exemptions that are provided under the FOIA law.

-Sometimes Amtrak takes a long time (more than two years in a few cases) to respond to our FOIA requests.
+Sometimes Amtrak has taken a long time (more than two years in a few cases) to respond to our FOIA requests.

-Sometimes Amtrak responds by not returning the agenda for the meeting (this happens often.)
+Most of the time Amtrak responds by not returning the agenda for the meeting.

 Why these anomalies occur with Amtrak’s processing of our FOIA requests we do not know.